 RUGBY WORLD CUP

-The 2015 Rugby World Cup tournament runs from 18 September to 31 October 2015 in England and Wales.
+The 2015 Rugby World Cup tournament ran from 18 September to 31 October 2015 in England and Wales.
 The next one is in Japan in 2019

 Rugby World Cup

 The 2015 Rugby World Cup started in England on 18 September 2015 with the final on 31 October.
 It promised to be as exciting as the 2011 Rugby World Cup in New Zealand and did not disappoint.
 New Zealand All Blacks beat old foes Australia in the final by 34-17.
 South Africa beat Argentina by 24-13 to take 3rd place.

-The All Blacks are the overwhelming 2015 World Cup favorites, at least according to betting sites UK, which give NZ the biggest winning odds through the board.
-England comes right after, so they are likely to put up a strenuous fight to try to snatch victory from the current cup holders, NZ.
-South Africa, Australia and Ireland are predicted to compete for a place in the semi-finals while France, Wales and Argentina are picked to see their dreams of victory crushed at the quarter-finals.
-Uruguay and Namibia are widely regarded as likely to come bottom.
+Before the tournament, the All Blacks were the overwhelming 2015 World Cup favourites, at least according to betting sites UK, which gave NZ the biggest winning odds through the board.
+England came right after, so they were expected to put up a strenuous fight to try to snatch victory from the current cup holders, NZ.
+South Africa, Australia and Ireland were predicted to compete for a place in the semi-finals while France, Wales and Argentina were picked to see their dreams of victory crushed at the quarter-finals.
+Uruguay and Namibia were widely regarded as likely to come bottom.

 So the Quarter final places were decided - South Africa, England, Argentina and Ireland had to go home.
 It was France vs Wales in one semi final and New Zealand vs Australia in the other.
 Both big matches between old rivals.